If you’ve been following me for a while, you’ll know that I absolutely love drawing hair.

 4. How to draw a curly hair ponytail

-As we saw in an earlier post of drawing bangs, drawing curly hair can be a little tricky.
+As we saw in an earlier post about drawing bangs, drawing curly hair can be a little tricky.

 Curly hair doesn’t really adhere to gravity.
 It is dense and springy and moves in all directions.